robotman2412/nebula-risc-v/README.md

 # Nebula RISC-V CPU

 Nebula is a collaborative project aiming to be a Linux-capable CPU supporting the `RV64IMAFDCV_Zicsr_Zifencei` and virtal memory.
-It will support 32-bit or 64-bit, optionally multiply/divide (M), atomics (A), float (FD)m compressed instructions (C) and vector instructions (V).
+It will support 32-bit or 64-bit, optionally multiply/divide (M), atomics (A), float (FD), compressed instructions (C) and vector instructions (V).
 Nebula will be superscalar in-order and may later become out-of-order.

 # License